Sarofim Music Series: Susanne Mentzer

 LocationAlma Thomas Theater

-As a recitalist Susanne has appeared in recital on the Great Performers series at Alice Tully Hall, Carnegie’s Weill and Zankel halls, NY Festival of Song, Tisch Center for the Arts, Vocal Arts Society- DC, Ann Arbor University Music Society, and others.
+As a recitalist Susanne has appeared on the Great Performers series at Alice Tully Hall, Carnegie’s Weill and Zankel halls, New York Festival of Song, Tisch Center for the Arts, Morgan Library, Town Hall, Tannery Pond, Schubert Club St. Paul, Kennedy Center, Vocal Arts Society- DC, Spivey Hall Atlanta, Schwartz Hall at Emory, Santa Fe Concert Association, Aspen Music Festival, Aspen Winter Music, Wyatt Artist in Residence Series-Calgary, Ravinia Festival, Ann Arbor University Music Society, Oberlin College, and others.

 March 22, 2018

 7:30PM | Alma Thomas Theater

 Discounted add-on ticket price with Series Subscription: $10.00

 For more information and to purchase tickets, please click here.